Simone Makes a Living Building Things That Don’t Work

 Published

 Simone Giertz sits at the breakfast table, intently reading a book.
-A robot sits next to her.
+A robot sits beside her.

 Meet: The Breakfast Machine.

 It’s one of Simone’s famous “shitty robots,” an invention designed for inevitable failure.
-The Breakfast Machine doesn’t do a great job serving breakfast, but it’s successful in another sense: It makes me laugh so hard my own cereal milk shoots out my nose.
+The Breakfast Machine doesn’t do a great job serving breakfast, but it’s successful in another sense: it gets a laugh, and a lot of attention.

 Swedish inventor Simone Giertz is The Queen of Shitty Robots, a name she gave herself.
 The Breakfast Machine is a member of her robotic royal court.
 The video described above, simply titled “The Breakfast Machine,” has more than a million views on YouTube.

-Simone has grown a huge following on YouTube over the last year, thanks to her hilarious malfunctioning robots.
-There’s the Lipstick Robot, which very delicately scribbles red lipstick on her lips.
-And cheeks.
-And chin.
-There’s the Popcorn Helmet, a machine she created with Adam Savage of Mythbusters fame, that throws popcorn in the general vicinity of her mouth.
-The Wake Up Machine slaps her in the face with a rubber arm until it eventually entangles her hair, at which point she is definitely awake.
+Simone has grown a large following on YouTube, thanks to her malfunctioning robots.
+There’s the Lipstick Robot, which very delicately scribbles red lipstick on her lips... and cheeks, and chin.
+There’s the Popcorn Helmet, a machine she created with Adam Savage of "Mythbusters" fame, that throws popcorn in the general vicinity of her mouth.
+The Wake Up Machine slaps her in the face with a rubber arm until it eventually entangles her hair, at which point she is decidedly awake.

 Her glitchy robots are ridiculous and wonderful.
 They are wonderful because they are ridiculous.
 And Simone’s irreverent, dry humor makes the whole spectacle all the more endearing.
-But the best part is: This is Simone’s full-time job.
+But the best part is: This is Simone’s full-time gig.
+She makes a living building shitty robots, filming them, then sharing them on YouTube.
+There are jokes, there are glitches, there’s a lot of hard work.
+It’s a dream job, for Simone at least.

 Before she was inventing shitty robots, Simone was studying physics to be a scientist.
 She dropped out of college after a year and launched a start-up design company.
-Then she quit that and studied programming, which led to hardware, which eventually led to the shitty robots.
-There was a lot of other stuff before and in between, like this one time she agreed to be in a Chinese sitcom.
+Then she quit that and studied programming, which led to hardware, which eventually led to the robots.
+There was more in between, like one time she agreed to be in a Chinese sitcom.
 She didn’t speak Chinese.

 “I just like having creative solutions to tricky situations.”